Thursday (band): Reunion and second breakup (2016–2019)

-Second return (2020–present)
+Second return (since 2020)

-Despite the band's previous statement that their reunion would come to an end, it was announced in June 2020 that Thursday would play their first show in nearly two years at Riot Fest in September 2021.
-They also played a series of live shows that same month on the East Coast and Midwest with Taking Back Sunday and Piebald.
+In June 2020, Thursday announced that their first show in nearly two years would take place at Riot Fest in September 2021.
+The band reunited without Everding, reverting to the Full Collapse and War All the Time-era line-up.
 Between August 2020 and April 2021, the band shared three virtual performances entitled Signals.
 The first performance (V1) featured guest guitarist Frank Iero, and largely consisted of stripped-back versions of the band's songs.
 The second (V2) was a commemorative holiday show, with guests including Iero, Jim Ward, Walter Schriefels and Bartees Strange.
 The third and final performance (V3) saw the band performing Full Collapse and No Devolución in their entirety.

 In June 2021, the band shared a cover of Bruce Springsteen's "Dancing in the Dark" as part of an ongoing series of covers headed by the creative collective Two Minutes To Late Night.
+They also played a series of live shows that same month throughout the east coast and midwest of the US, with Taking Back Sunday and Piebald.

 In October 2021, the band were featured in Dan Ozzi's book Sellout: The Major Label Feeding Frenzy That Swept Punk, Emo, And Hardcore 1994–2007.
-A chapter on the band's major-label debut, War All the Time, was included in the book, as well as a photo of the band performing live serving as the book's cover.

-In July 2022, the band headlined Philadelphia's This is Hardcore Fest, Playing "Full Collapse" in its entirety.
+A chapter on War All the Time was included in the book, as well as a photo of the band performing live serving as the book's cover.
+In July 2022, the band headlined Philadelphia's This is Hardcore Fest, playing Full Collapse in its entirety.

-In September 2022, the band joined My Chemical Romance as a guest on their North American tour for 7 shows.
-For their last night on tour with MCR, Thursday welcomed Gerard Way on stage to perform 'Jet Black New Year', a song that features Way on the original recording, from their 2002 EP 'Five Stories Falling'.
-Rickly was welcomed back on stage during MCR's set to perform 'This Is The Best Day Ever', a song Rickly lent his voice to on My Chem's 2002 debut album.
-Thursday also brought out Anthony Green for 'Understanding In A Car Crash' during their opening set.
+In September 2022, the band joined My Chemical Romance as a guest on their North American tour for seven shows.
+On their last night opening, Thursday performed "Jet Black New Year" with Gerard Way, who features on the original song.
+Rickly then performed "This Is the Best Day Ever" with My Chemical Romance, a song he featured on.

+On April 12, 2024, the band released their first new song in 13 years, "Application for Release From the Dream", and revealed plans to record and release more music in the future.